Exotic topological order in fractal spin liquids

 The model does not have power law decay of two-point correlation functions as observed in conventional classical spin liquids.
-Instead, we point out that it has an oscillatory power-law behavior with imaginary scaling dimensions, exhibiting \emph{discrete scale symmetries}.
+Instead, it has an oscillatory power-law behavior with imaginary scaling dimensions, exhibiting \emph{discrete scale symmetries}.
 Consider the following three-point correlation function: